How credibility compounds

 The numbers that actually tell you how a business is tracking, and how well the CEO has a handle on it, tend to be the ones that create a little discomfort.

-The ones that don't move as fast as you'd like.
+They are the metrics that don't move as fast as you'd like.
 The ones that require explanation rather than celebration.

 So ask yourself: